catppuccin/starship/README.md

    - Note that palette tables should be grouped together at the bottom of your config
 4. Set your `palette = "catppuccin_flavor"` value, save and quit!

-Check out this [example starship.toml](starship.toml) for how to define and use custom palettes
+Check out this [example starship.toml](starship.toml) for how to define and use custom palettes.
+This example defaults to the Mocha flavour, but you can easilly select your desired palette by changing the `palette` value to one of:

+- `catppuccin_latte`
+- `catppuccin_frappe`
+- `catppuccin_macchiato`
+- `catppuccin_mocha`

+Note that you will need to install a [Nerd font](https://www.nerdfonts.com/) and configure your terminal to use it for the icons to show correctly.

 ### With [Home Manager](https://github.com/nix-community/home-manager)